Ethylene Gas in the food industry

-- Food Safety, New Technology, Resources
+- A to Z, Food Safety, General, New Technology

-Curing agents play a key role in preserving meat and enhancing its flavour, colour, and texture.
+READ MORECuring agents play a key role in preserving meat and enhancing its flavour, colour, and texture.
 When we enjoy foods like bacon, ham, or sausages, we often overlook the process that keeps them safe and tasty—curing.
 This age-old method uses specific ingredients, called curing agents, to prevent spoilage and stop harmful bacteria from growing.
 While

 READ MOREThe global food processing industry depends heavily on synthetic plastics like low-density polyethene (LDPE), high-density polyethene (HDPE), and polystyrene (PS) for food packaging.
 While these petroleum-based materials offer strength and flexibility, their widespread use contributes to plastic waste, raising environmental and health concerns due to microplastics and nanoplastics.
 Addressing this challenge, researchers at the National